paritytech/polkadot-staking-miner/README.md

   winners
 - **Deposit Recovery**: Calls `clear_old_round_data()` to reclaim locked deposits from discarded solutions
-- **Triggered on Phase Transitions**: Activates when transitioning from Done/Export to Off phase
+- **Triggered on Round Increments**: Activates when the election round number increments

 This ensures that deposits from unsuccessful submissions are automatically recovered, maintaining the economic viability of long-term mining operations.